 Web design, product checkout + packaging and all marketing materials

-UX, User Testing
+UX, Usability Testing

 I helped create and design a great web and product checkout experience that provided our users with all the knowledge to make an informed decision at the time of purchasing our product.
 Also, helped on solidifying the brand visual direction making it cohesive throughout all marketing materials.